denali-js/core/guides/data/models.md

 }
 ```

 Here we started out by adding a `title` attribute to our Post model.
-We use the `attr()` method exported by Denali to define an attribute.
-The single argument is the data type of that attribute.
+We use the
+`attr()` method exported by Denali to define an attribute.
+The single argument
+is the data type of that attribute.
+Note the `static` keyword - attributes and
+relationships should be defined statically, while instance properties will
+contain the actual values for a given record.

 ### Data Types